aaronj1335/aaronj1335.github.com/_posts/2013-08-11-apis-vs-exports.md

  - industry standard technologies like json, sql, and python (or maybe javascript&hellip;)
- - cooperating and communicating on a standard api format (still the most valuable, imo, because it requires heavy a lot of interaction)
+ - cooperating and communicating on a standard api format (still the most valuable, imo, because it fosters professional people skills)

 i think this approach has all of the benefits of the import/export assignment, but it is more relevant to the tasks students will encounter in the industry.